PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Designing_for_AI_Algorithm_Implementation.md

 # Designing for AI Algorithms Implementation
 Today we start with some reading: an article how to design for the implementation of AI Algorithms.
 The rest of the day is mostly about working on your wireframe prototype!

-## 0) Learning Objectives:
+## Learning Objectives:
-After this module you'll know how to designing for AI Algorithms implementation.
+After this module, you'll know how to designing for AI Algorithms implementation.

 Table of contents:
 1. Designing for AI Algorithms Implementation: 2 hours